vigneshwaran-dev/taskmanagement_todo/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://todo-hackerearth.web.app/)

 Task mangement todo is a full-stack web application built with MEVN Stack(MongoDB, Express, VueJS, Node).
-It is built for satisfying the criteria of the a hackathon conducted by https://www.hackerearth.com/.
+It is built for satisfying the criteria of a hackathon conducted by https://www.hackerearth.com/.
 The original hackathon at https://www.hackerearth.com/challenges/hackathon/stackhack-v1/

 # Feature